15 Fun Spring STEM Activities & Science Experiments

 Many of our STEM activities include recycled materials.
 (After all, our STEM bin is stuffed with old shoe boxes and paper tubes.

 This science activity is perfect for Earth Day.

-Making paper is really quite simple, and once you let it dry out, you’ll have paper you’ll want to use for your next art masterpiece or birthday card!
+Making paper is really quite simple, and once you let it dry out, you’ll have a paper you’ll want to use for your next art masterpiece or birthday card.
 Students will learn how fibers can be recycled and reused to create this eco-friendly paper product.
-You can even use other fibers, like string or cotton, to give your paper something extra!
+You can even use other fibers, like string or cotton, to give your paper something extra.

 Learn about renewable energy this spring with a classic STEM activity – a solar oven.
 S’mores work great in these ovens, but I also love putting pita pizzas in these little ovens.
 They make for a great lunch – just spread sauce, cheese and your favorite pizza toppings of pita bread.
 Pop them in these ovens on a sunny day.